 Working of Paper Capacitor:

 A paper capacitor is made up of two metallic plates.
-In which paper is used as the dielectric material between them.
+Which paper is used as the dielectric material between them?
 Which has positive and negative plates.
 When an electric charge is applied to this plate, the positive plate is attracted to one side and the negative charge is attracted to the other plate.